helloideabox/powerpack-lite-elementor/readme.txt

 == Changelog ==

+= 2.7.11 - October 17, 2023 =
+* 	Fixed: Advanced Posts - Excerpt length option was not working in the Elementor editor
+* 	Fixed: Animated Gradient Background - Animation was not working with flex containers

 = 2.7.10 - September 20, 2023 =
 * 	Enhancement: Instagram Feed - Added conditional loading of scripts
 * 	Fixed: Info Grid & Carousel - Visible Items option was not working in Elementor editor